Call to partecipate to 2019-20 A.Y. IMAT test: open from the 2nd of July to 15:00 (italian time) of the 24th of July 2019 (to be confirmed).

 The International Medical Admissions Test (IMAT) is a 100 minute subject-specific admissions test for applicants to medicine and surgery courses. the Italian Ministry of Higher Education and Research (MIUR), together with Cambridge Assessment develop and deliver the English language version of the Italian admissions test already used for entry to courses taught in Italian.
 IMAT is used by seven state universities.

-IMAT can be also taken at authorised centres all over the world.
 Please refer to universitaly.it for further info.

 The test does not require a lot of extra study as it is a test of skills and knowledge that learners are expected to have already.